 Many of the most memorable TV teachers are single women.
 There was a time only about 50 years ago when teachers were expected to give up work after getting married.

-There haven’t been too many shows that take place in a tertiary institution but there is a lead actress lecturer in How To Get Away With Murder.
+There have been fewer shows set in a tertiary institution but there is a lead woman lecturer in How To Get Away With Murder.
 There are even fewer women.
 Unlike most shows starring a teacher, this one isn’t a ‘family show’.

 There are far more female high school teachers/administrators in real life than there are on screen.